redhat-developer/devspaces-images/devspaces-traefik/docs/content/routing/routers/index.md

 If not specified, TCP routers will accept requests from all defined entry points.
 If you want to limit the router scope to a set of entry points, set the entry points option.

+??? info "How to handle Server First protocols?"

+    To correctly handle a request, Traefik needs to wait for the first few bytes to arrive before it can decide what to do with it.

+    For protocols where the server is expected to send first, such as SMTP, if no specific setup is in place, we could end up in a situation where both sides are waiting for data and the connection appears to have hanged.

+    The only way that Traefik can deal with such a case, is to make sure that on the concerned entry point, there is no TLS router whatsoever (neither TCP nor HTTP), and there is at least one non-TLS TCP router that leads to the server in question.

 ??? example "Listens to Every Entry Point"

     **Dynamic Configuration**